-Starting today, this information will be required throughout the country as the FDA’s menu labeling rule is implemented.
-Consumers walking into eating establishments covered under the rule will know how many calories are in the foods they may want to order.
+As of the May 2018 decision, this information will be required throughout the country as the FDA’s menu labeling rule is implemented.
+Consumers walking into eating establishments covered under the rule will know how many calories are in the foods they want to order.

 From their announcement in September, 2017:

 The U.S. Food and Drug Administration is proposing to extend the compliance dates for the Nutrition Facts and Supplement Facts label final rule and the Serving Size final rule from July 26, 2018, to Jan.
 1, 2020, for manufacturers with $10 million or more in annual food sales.
 Manufacturers with less than $10 million in annual food sales would receive an extra year to comply—until Jan.
 1, 2021.

 Earlier this year, the FDA published their Nutrition Innovation Strategy.
 It’s objective is to provide consumers with science-based and qualified health claims—meaningful claims that are understandable, and ones that they can trust.
 Commissioner Gottlieb asserts:

 FDA’s new policy aims to provide all Americans with easier access to nutritious, affordable foods by arming consumers with information and encouraging the food industry to innovate in producing the healthier foods that today’s informed consumer wants.
 The Nutrition Innovation Strategy will modernize claims like “healthy” on food packages, modernize how we establish standards of identity for foods, make ingredient information on labels easier to decipher, help streamline the process for establishing qualified health claims on food labels, and encourage companies to reduce sodium in their products.